skapral/puzzlerbot/README.md

 the issue or pull request is closed.
 Github comments tend to be more stable than the code base, they may exist when even no code is written yet.

-Details of how the puzzles are handled by Puzzler bot will be provided later.
+@todo #8 Describe how to properly place puzzles so that puzzler bot discovers them.

 ## Principles: